vuejs/docs/src/cookbook/index.md

 ### When To Avoid This Pattern <Badge text="optional" />

-This section is not required, but heavily recommended.
-It won't make sense to write it for something very simple such as toggling classes based on state change, but for more advanced patterns like mixins it's vital.
+This section is not required but heavily recommended.
+It won't make sense to write it for something very simple such as toggling classes based on state change, but for more advanced patterns like mixins, it's vital.
 The answer to most questions about development is ["It depends!"](https://codepen.io/rachsmith/pen/YweZbG), this section embraces that.
 Here, we'll take an honest look at when the pattern is useful and when it should be avoided, or when something else makes more sense.

 ### Alternative Patterns <Badge text="required with avoidance section" type="warning" />